-- (1) Credit rating as of April 27, 2016 - (2) Credit rating last confirmed on November 29, 2016
+- (1) Corporate Credit rating confirmed as of March 10, 2017, 6.375% Senior Notes credit rating confirmed as of October 17, 2017 - (2) Credit rating last confirmed as of December 5, 2017

 Both S&P's and DBRS' corporate credit ratings are forward-looking opinions about an obligor's overall financial capacity (its creditworthiness) to pay its financial obligations.
 The corporate credit rating is an opinion of the ability of the issuer to honour long-term senior unsecured financial obligations and contracts.
 Long-term issue credit ratings are intended to provide an independent measure of the credit quality of the obligor's long-term debt.